How To, Steel Sheds, Wooden Sheds

 So, why does it always rain on me?

-On average it rains one out of every two days in Ireland, with the majority falling in the West of Ireland.
-We’ve a fairly wet, damp climate, but sure you already knew that.
-Having a shed that is waterproof in Ireland is essential.
-There’s no point in having something with a sunroof here, let me tell you that.
-It’s no surprise then, that all the major shed companies in Ireland sell sheds that are suitable for this climate.
-Steel Sheds and Wooden Sheds are the only realistic options for Irish environment, they offer good resistance against the elements; the only companies that sell plastic sheds in Ireland, aren’t based in Ireland.
+On average it rains one out of every two days in Ireland, mostly in the West.
+We’ve a fairly wet, damp climate, but sure, you already knew that.
+Having a shed that is waterproof in Ireland is basically essential.
+So. it’s no surprise then, that all the major shed companies in Ireland sell sheds that are suitable for this climate.
+Steel Sheds and non-basic Wooden Sheds are the only realistic options for Irish environment.
+These offer good resistance against the elements.

 So today we’ll look at what garden sheds might be best suited for you during the rainy days ahead and whether it’s waterproof, but first, we’ll look at the word ‘waterproof’ itself.